ai-cam/ai-cam.github.io/_posts/2025-03-14-decision-making-with-ai-keeping-humans-in-the-loop.md

 Dr Debnath believes bringing experts together to tackle some of the world’s most pressing challenges, including climate change, is the only way forward.

 “AI is no longer a technology-only entity,” he adds.
 “It is becoming a core part of our social and economic processes and therefore more involved in our lives.
 Our world is rapidly digitising, and working collaboratively with experts across disciplines through AI-deas projects is a fantastic way to understand how AI influences – and can influence – our daily lives.
 I believe that this approach allows us to truly understand what constitutes a responsible, safe and sustainable AI.”

+## More about Decision-making with AI in connected places and cities

+The Department of Engineering at the University of Cambridge is leading this ai@cam project, collaborating with experts from the Departments of Land Economy, Architecture, the [Leverhulme Centre for Future Intelligence](http://lcfi.ac.uk/), [Cambridge Zero](https://www.zero.cam.ac.uk/) and [Anglia Ruskin University](https://www.aru.ac.uk/people/jennifer-schooling).

+If you would like to find out more about this research project or would like to get involved, [please get in touch. ](https://forms.office.com/e/qVwtiys5EV)